clarkzor/snRNA-seq/README.md

 # Xenopus tropicalis Single-Nucleus(Cell) and Multiomic Analysis

-This repository contains analysis workflows for **early gastrula-stage *Xenopus tropicalis*** single-cell and multiomic sequencing data.
+This repository contains analysis workflows for **gastrula-stage *Xenopus tropicalis*** single-nuclei and multiomic sequencing data.
 The repository is organized into two complementary analysis branches:

 1. **Multiomic RNA + ATAC analysis** using Seurat and Signac.
 2. **snRNA-seq quality control and cell-type annotation** using Scanpy.

-The goal of this repository is to provide a reproducible framework for processing, quality controlling, integrating, visualizing, and annotating early embryonic cell populations across transcriptomic and chromatin-accessibility measurements.
+The goal of this repository is to provide a reproducible framework for processing, quality controlling, integrating, visualizing, and annotating early embryonic nuclei populations across transcriptomic and chromatin-accessibility measurements.

 ---